Dr. B. Duncan McKinlay is a registered Psychologist with the College of Psychologists of Ontario,

 University of Waterloo, focusing on educational psychology, clinical psychology and behavioural neuroscience.

-He is on faculty at both the University of Western Ontario and the University of Guelph, with appointments in departments of psychology and psychiatry.
-Dr. McKinlay currently works in “The Brake Shop” — a service he created for youth with Tourette Syndrome & associated disorders at
+He is currently on an indefinite medical leave.
+Prior to that, he was on faculty at both the University of Western Ontario and the University of Guelph, with appointments in departments of psychology and psychiatry.
+Dr. McKinlay also worked in “The Brake Shop” — a service he created for youth with Tourette Syndrome & associated disorders at

 the Child and Parent Resource Institute (CPRI) in London, Ontario, Canada.

 Dr. McKinlay was diagnosed with Tourette Syndrome at age 19 - he knew that he had a "secret" by age

 7. He is a past director of the Tourette Syndrome Foundation of Canada (TSFC), has received numerous

 awards from this organization for his professional work and his personal example, and sits on the

 Professional Advisory Boards for various Tourette organizations.
 In 2003 Dr. McKinlay was an inaugural recipient of McMaster University's Arch Award, created to recognize successes, innovative

 accomplishments, and societal contributions of selected alumni.
 In 2006 he received the first ever